 I remember as a child I would go with my brothers to find fishing worms.
-We knew the pickerel liked worms, and we always had luck catching them in our favorite fishing hole behind our house on the river.
-My dad, on the other hand, would take those small colored marshmallows along when he went fishing for lake trout.
-Apparently, lake trout also like those little colored marshmallows!
+We knew the pickerel liked worms, and we always had luck catching them in our favourite fishing hole behind our house on the river.
+My dad, on the other hand, would take those small coloured marshmallows along when he went fishing for lake trout.
+Apparently, lake trout also like those little coloured marshmallows!
 My dad had great luck using marshmallows as bait (I bet satisfying his own sweet tooth as well).
 The key to catching fish is to know what they like and have let them take the bait.

-Cyber criminals have the sophistication and intelligence gathering operations to be highly effective at obtaining highly sensitive credentials and access financial transactions.
+Cybercriminals have the sophistication and intelligence-gathering operations to be highly effective at obtaining highly sensitive credentials and access financial transactions.

 Phishing today can be difficult for people to identify, especially when the victims are targeted well.
-I was nearly fooled when I was quickly skimming over messages and I saw an email from a an industry colleague that had a link to news about the latest cyber threat, I clicked on it only to see my Security tools popup and block that action!
+I was nearly fooled when I was quickly skimming over messages and I saw an email from an industry colleague that had a link to news about the latest cyber threat, I clicked on it only to see my Security tools popup and block that action!
 BUSTED!
-What saved me was having the latest security tools (intelligence driven tools backed by deep learning and analysis).
+What saved me was having the latest security tools (intelligence-driven tools backed by deep learning and analysis).
 Tools like this are essential to protect us in today’s crazy world.

 Stay Safe and Secure.